-48. Pear Psylla.
-For the control of pear psylla, use a homemade oil emulsion containing 3 per cent of actual oil.
-This oil should have a viscosity of 175 to 250 seconds (Saybolt at 100° F.).
+45. Pear Psylla.
+For the control of pear psylla use a home-made oilemulsion containing 3 per cent of actual oil.
+Use a rather heavy oil such as Enarco spray oil, Atlantic Red Engine, or other similar heavy oil in making the emulsion.
 It may be emulsified either with casein spreader, bordeaux, or other suitable emulsifier.
-Refer to Sections 19 to 26 inclusive, for specific information about the making and use of oil emulsions.
+Refer to Sections 18 to 25 inclusive, for specific information about the making and use of oil-emulsions.
 Casein spreader and bordeaux are most frequently used as the emulsifying agents.
-Several miscible oils and prepared oil-emulsions are available and, in some instances, have given satisfactory results.
-Most of these preparations, however, are made from oils of lower viscosity than are desirable for best results.
+Several miscible oils and prepared oil-emulsions are available and, in general, may be expected to give satisfactory results.
 Dilute these materials according to the makers' instructions.